 Methane

 The polyethylene in plastic grass off-gases methane, a powerful greenhouse gas.
-The amount of methane released is in proportion to surface area which, because each field contains millions of plastic grass blades, is many times the area of the field.
-Once initiated, off-gassing continues even in the dark.
+The amount of methane released is proportional to surface area which, because each field contains millions of plastic grass blades, is many times the area of the field.

 Plastic pollution of waterways

-A recent study found 15% of ocean plastics comes from artificial turf fields.
+15% of ocean and river plastics comes from artificial turf fields.

 Microplastics and artificial turf field leachate kill fish.